danial-khawaja/KidneyDisease_SQL/README.md

 - Hemoglobin & Anemia - The average hemoglobin level of CKD patients was 10.6 g/dL, while the average hemoglobin level of Non-CKD patients was 15.2.
 59 patients out of 248 with CKD had anemia (23.8%).

 ### Insights:

-This data analysis has identified several important trends in the characteristics of patients with chronic kidney disease (CKD).
-Patients with CKD tend to be older, with a statistically significant difference of 6 years compared to those without CKD.
+This data analysis has identified several relevant medical trends in the characteristics of patients with chronic kidney disease (CKD).
+Patients with CKD tend to be older.
 This highlights the importance of regular monitoring of kidney function in elderly patients, especially those with known risk factors for CKD.

-Additionally, patients with CKD tend to have higher levels of serum creatinine, hypertension, and diabetes mellitus, all of which are established risk factors for the development and progression of CKD.
+Additionally, patients with CKD tend to have higher levels of creatinine, blood pressure, glucose, and uric acid, all of which are established risk factors for the development and progression of CKD.
 These findings underscore the importance of early detection and management of these risk factors to prevent the onset and progression of CKD.

 Furthermore, the data analysis revealed that patients with CKD have lower levels of hemoglobin, packed cell volume, and red blood cell count, indicating a high prevalence of anemia.
 Anemia is a common complication of CKD and is associated with increased morbidity and mortality.
 Healthcare providers should routinely screen patients with CKD for anemia and initiate appropriate treatment to improve patient outcomes.

 Finally, this analysis highlights the importance of regular monitoring of symptoms and comorbidities in patients with CKD.
-Pedal edema was the most commonly reported symptom, while hypertension, diabetes mellitus, and coronary artery disease were the most commonly reported comorbidities.
+Pedal edema was the most commonly reported symptom, while hypertension, diabetes, and coronary artery disease were the most commonly reported comorbidities.
 Healthcare providers should routinely assess and manage these conditions to improve patient outcomes.

 ### Action Items: